 Under Queensland legislation, if you suspect the presence of African swine fever, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.

 African swine fever (ASF) is a highly contagious viral disease of pigs.
-Recent outbreaks in China and Eastern Europe are currently being managed by respective authorities.
-China produces approximately 500 million pigs per year, which represents about half of the world’s production.
+Recent outbreaks in Eastern Europe, the Russian Federation and Asia (China, Hong Kong Administrative region, Vietnam, Cambodia, Mongolia and Korea) are currently being managed by respective authorities.
+China produces approximately 500 million pigs per year, which represents about half of the world's production.
 Widespread outbreaks could have significant implications for the international demand for pork meat.

 Australia is in the favoured position of being free from ASF with there being no recorded incidents.

 ASF can affect domestic and feral pigs of all ages with clinical signs of fever, blotching of the skin, incoordination, diarrhoea and pneumonia.
 Mortality rates are often very high.
 There is no treatment or vaccine available.
 Pigs usually become infected through direct contact with infected pigs, fomites (e.g. contaminated equipment) or through ingestion of material containing infected pig meat or pig products.
 Biting flies and ticks can also spread the virus.

 The Australian Government has undertaken an analysis of existing imports and pathways to identify whether there were any additional actions required to manage the risk.
 This analysis found the risk was being managed by existing biosecurity risk management measures.
 Import conditions for pig meat are in place to manage biosecurity risks.

 It is important that people comply with Australia's strict quarantine laws.
 Unauthorised importation of meat or animal products is prohibited to protect against diseases such as ASF.